Does the World Need Another Data Tool?

 I didn't set out to build a data tool.
 I set out to build a customer success product.

-The goal was specific: detect patterns to figure out whether a customer is likely to churn, or whether there's a way to expand revenue from them.
+The goal was specific.
+Detect patterns to figure out whether a customer is likely to churn, or whether there's a way to expand revenue from them.
 To do that, we needed to track metrics across various data points and determine the health of each customer.
 Usage patterns, support tickets, billing data, product engagement.
 Stitch it all together and you'd have a picture of who's happy, who's at risk, and where the opportunities are.

 This sounded easy.
 It wasn't.

 We tried.
 We really tried.
 But building a product that fundamentally depends on data analytics is impossibly hard when the analytics infrastructure underneath assumes you're already a data expert with a big budget.
 We weren't.
 We were a small team trying to build a customer success product, not a data platform.
+And even when we got tools connected and data flowing, we hit a deeper problem, we didn't know what to analyze.
+We had usage logs and support tickets and billing data.
+But which patterns actually predicted churn?
+Which metrics were noise?
+That required analytical judgment we hadn't built yet.

 The LLM Bet